 Fifth of 10 Reasons I Wrote, “Someone They Can Trust”

 I have a love-hate relationship with my neighborhood, which is also the setting for my new novel.
 We moved here to be near downtown, be near our church, and be present in an urban neighborhood that was struggling.
 We figured that at the very least, we could help by paying city taxes and keeping up a pretty old house.

-The neighborhood is multi-racial and has housing stock ranging from crumbling little apartments to premier mansions.
+That was 26 years ago, and the place is pretty much embedded in my heart, for better and worse.
+College Hill is a mix of beauty and despair, with crumbling public housing right next to fairytale old mansions.
 I love its huge trees, surrounding woods, elegant architecture and the outstanding kindness of many of its residents.
 I hate the poverty, the garbage on the streets, the emptiness in the eyes of young people hanging out on corners.